Heneage Finch, 1st Earl of Nottingham: Personal life

 Lord Nottingham died in Great Queen Street, London on 18 December 1682.
 He was buried in the church of Ravenstone in Buckinghamshire.
 His son Daniel inherited his earldom, and would later also inherit the Earldom of Winchilsea.

 Character

 According to the Encyclopædia Britannica Eleventh Edition, his contemporaries on both sides of politics agree in their high estimate of his integrity, moderation and eloquence, while his abilities as a lawyer are sufficiently attested by the fact that he is still spoken of as the father of equity.
 His most important contribution to the statute book is The Statute of Frauds.
 While attorney-general he superintended the edition of Sir Henry Hobart's Reports (1671).
 He also published Several Speeches and Discourses in the Tryal of the Judges of King Charles 1.
 (1660); Speeches to both Houses of Parliament (1679); Speech at the Sentence of Viscount Stafford (1680).
 He left Chancery Reports in MS., and notes on Coke's Institutes.

+Lord Nottingham was also revered for his ability to speak, it being noted by Pepys, in 1664: 'I do really think that he is a man of as great eloquence as ever I heard or ever hope to hear in all my life'.
+By his contemporaries, he was styled the 'English Cicero' and the 'English Roscius'.
+As example of his 'smooth-tongued' prose, at a murder trial he spoke thus:The same words that being spoken of a gentleman will bear no kind of action, when they are spoken to a Peer become scandalum magnatum.
+The Peer recovers great damage; the King inflicts fine or imprisonment; so that upon the matter the offender is bound in chains, and brought and laid at my Lord's feet.
+Now, for him whose honour is thus guarded by the law, to avenge himself by his sword, is a most unpardonable excuse.
+I do not pretend, I do not offer to say, that the killing of a man is more capital in the case of a Peer than would be in the case of a private gentleman: but I do presume to affirm, that no provocation in the world can make that to be but manslaughter in the case of a Peer that would be murder in the case of a gentleman.